abdul-iman/Apps/README1.md

 - Software Development Kit is required
 - Although a benefit a lot of the time, there is no alternative, so if you just want to make a change to a CSS file and upload it, you have to deploy the whole site again. system downtime
 - you need to create a skeleton configuration
+- build times are slower
+- configuration is limited or requires additional coding

+## Method Chosen
+The method chosen is Creating Static website Cloud bucket.
+This is because is highy scalable and you pay for what you use. can be scaled up or down depending on the usage.hosting on Google Cloud is good.
+The platform is reliable, has a wide variety of features, and is constantly growing.

+The reason im not going with firebase is because its not scalable and mostly android centered and cant process complex queries.
+Also not picking App Engine because theres down time and the builds are slower. there is no alternative, so if you just want to make a change to a css file and upload it, you have to deploy the whole site again.

 ### Links Used
 App Engine [https://www.fizerkhan.com/blog/posts/free-static-page-hosting-on-google-app-engine-in-a-5-minutes]